-To ensure procedures and internal controls are in place to drive capital projects and infrastructure developments by:
+To ensure procedures and internal controls are in place to secure sound and sustainable management of the budgeting practices of the Sedibeng District Municipality through:

-- i.
-Infusing business processes into internal control which complies with all legislation and statutory requirements; - ii.
+Infusing business processes into internal control which complies with all legislation and statutory requirements;

+- ii.
 Driving a culture of accountability over Sedibeng District Municipality by skilling staff and stakeholders alike as the budgetary processes; - iii.
 Ensuring the budgetary process is not compromised; - iv.
 Ensure that all staff assigned to budgetary processes should be appropriately trained and be aware of relevant policies and procedures. - v.
-Communicate to all staff that any monetary loss as a result of noncompliance with this policy is deemed to be gross negligence and could be cause for disciplinary action.
+Communicate to all staff that any monetary loss as a result of non-compliance with this policy is deemed to be gross negligence and could be cause for disciplinary action.